hasboi/hasboi/README.md

-# Hi!👋 I am smolh
+# 👋 Hi!
+I am smolh

-interested in python coding and web designing
+😎 interested in python coding and web designing

-based in indonesia
+🇮🇩 based in indonesia

+😼 car

 <!---
 smolh/smolh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.